 - A meal may be served when the function is pre-planned and a number of people are involved.
 Having food served on campus vs. dining out is generally viewed as more businesslike and less social.
 Examples: - If the most convenient time a group of people can schedule a work-related meeting is over the noon hour, providing lunch on campus is generally appropriate.
-Recurring committee meetings involving employees from many departments would fall into this category. - If two employees meet at a restaurant downtown, even if business is discussed, this is generally not appropriate, since the individuals would normally have lunch.
+Recurring committee meetings involving employees from many departments would fall into this category.
+All funding sources, except sponsored programs accounts, would be allowable for this type of expenditure. - If two employees meet at a restaurant downtown, even if business is discussed, this is generally not appropriate, since the individuals would normally have lunch.
 Under some circumstances where it is the only convenient time, agency (206) funds or general support Foundation (497) funds may be used.
 For Foundation (497) funds, the business purpose of the meeting must be documented, and no alcohol is permitted. - The restaurant used must be commensurate with the business purpose of the meeting and expenses must be reasonable.
 Upscale restaurants are normally only appropriate when outsiders are in attendance and making a positive impression on the guest is part of the business purpose.